 Deconstruction planning: from building gutting to selective removal

 An approvable concept first separates components containing hazardous and interfering substances, removes materials sorted by type, and reduces risks prior to structural removal.
 Tools from Darda GmbH support selective work in confined spaces, on intermediate floors, and on vertical surfaces.
+Clear sequencing, temporary supports, and access concepts ensure stability and safe material flow throughout the operation.

 Typical sequence